-For questions about test preparation, ACCUPLACER testing and scores, contact Learning Assessment and Testing Services at (630) 466-5700
+For questions about test preparation, ACCUPLACER testing and scores, contact Learning Assessment and Testing Services at (630) 466-5700 or visit www.waubonsee.edu/assessment

-Additional questions or don't see your route?
-Contact the Counseling, Advising and Transfer Center at (630) 466-2361.
+Additional questions or don't see your path?
+Contact Academic and Career Advising at (630) 466-2361.